Jakob-Bach/Alternative-Feature-Selection/README.md

 5            []              NaN             NaN                    2
 ```

-The search procedure ran out of feature here, as the `iris` dataset only has four features.
+The search procedure ran out of features here, as the `iris` dataset only has four features.
+The optimization statuses are:

+- 0: `Optimal` (optimal solution found)
+- 1: `Feasible` (a valid solution found till timeout, but may not be optimal)
+- 2: `Infeasible` (there is no valid solution)
+- 6: `Not solved` (no valid solution found till timeout, but there may be one)

 ## Setup

 Before running the scripts to reproduce the experiments, you should

-1) Set up an environment (optional, but recommended).
+1) Set up an environment (optional but recommended).
 2) Install all necessary dependencies.

 Our code is implemented in Python (version 3.8; other versions, including lower ones, might work as well).